samunemeth/E-paper-Clock/README.md

 > [!IMPORTANT]
+> More features are hopefully coming soon!
+>
 > This repository is not even close to being finished.
 > I will try to include all the files and useful resources,
 > but there are a lot, so it will take time.

 # E-papper Clock